barebox/barebox/Documentation/boards/imx/meerkat96.rst

 Bringup
 -------

-flash the resulting barebox-meerkat96.img to an sdcard at address 0.
+Flash the resulting barebox-meerkat96.img to an sdcard at address 0.

-Make sure the pmic is set to power-on state by setting the dipswitch SW3 on the boards bottom side to 1-1 (i.e. all switches on, which is the factory default).
+Make sure the pmic is set to power-on state by setting the dipswitch SW3 on the board's bottom side to 1-1 (i.e. all switches on, which is the factory default).

 Schematics